cryppadotta/dotta-license/README.md

 1. **Transferable** -- Users can transfer or resell their licenses (e.g. they can be auctioned on sites such as [Rarebits](https://rarebits.io/))
 1. **Cryptocurrency-based** -- Normal-cryptocurrency benefits apply such as near-instant payments, permissionless, decentralized ownership, etc. No approvals, Stripe, Shopify store, or bank account necessary.

 It is designed for software licenses in desktop or mobile apps.
+(And there [is discussion](https://github.com/cryppadotta/dotta-license/issues/2) about using it for subscription web apps.)

 # Features

 * **Multiple products** - Each product has its own inventory levels and total supply, housed in one contract
+* **Subscriptions** - Products can (optionally) expire and be renewed by paying additional funds
-* **Affiliate program** - Affiliates can get a cut of sales they refer with individual, whitelisted rates
+* **Affiliate program** - Affiliates can get a cut of sales they refer with individual, whitelisted rates (including recurring affiliate revenue with subscriptions)
 * **Roles-based permissions** - The store has three roles: CEO, CFO, and COO
 * **Full ERC-721 Compatibility** - Each license issued is also an ERC-721-compatible token
-* **CLI Admin Tools** - With Ledger hardware wallet support
+* **CLI Admin Tools** - With [Ledger hardware wallet](https://www.ledgerwallet.com/) support

 # Implementations